SERVAIS URTEXT SERIES

 attr.
 Fétis - La Romanesca (For Cello and String Quintet)

-Mikhail Glinka (1804–57) is often called the father of Russian music for his influential work in opera and Russian romance.
-One of his most popular romances is Сомнение (Doubt).
-Glinka made several versions of this romance with different instrumentation.
-The Belgian cellist and composer François Servais (1807–66) transcribed Сомнение for cello and piano as well as cello and string quintet.
+Mikhail Glinka (1804–57), often called the father of Russian music, was especially influential in opera and Russian romance.
+One of his best-known romances is “Сомнение” (Doubt), which Glinka arranged in several versions with different instrumentation.
+Servais transcribed the romance for cello and piano, as well as for cello with string quintet accompaniment.

-Our edition is based on the manuscript housed at the National Library of Russia (Fond No. 891, item 264) in St. Petersburg.
-The source was graciously provided by the National Library of Russia.
+This edition is based on the manuscript housed at the National Library of Russia in St. Petersburg.

 Gregoir - Les Regrets (For Cello and Piano)

-The Belgian cellist-composer François Servais (1807-1866) transcribed the third piece for cello and string quintet in G minor under the title All'Ungaren, likely because the piece has a certain Hungarian flair.
-The transcription is straightforward with the solo cellist always having the melody and the strings mostly supporting with pizzicato.
+Servais transcribed this piece for cello and string quintet in G minor under the title All’Ungaren, likely in response to its Hungarian character.
+The arrangement is straightforward, with the solo cello carrying the melody while the accompanying strings provide mostly pizzicato support.